 The best dwarf fish for panda dwarf cichlids are ones that are of a similar size.
 This includes:

-However, they don’t do well with other Apistogramma cichlids in small tanks, so you must make sure there’s enough space for all of them to live in.
+However, they don’t do well with other Apistogramma cichlids in small tanks, so you must ensure enough space for all of them to live in.

-You can house panda dwarf cichlids with other peaceful cichlids that aren’t too large, as long as there’s enough room in the tank for them to hide.
+You can house panda dwarf cichlids with other peaceful cichlids that aren’t too large, as long as there’s enough room in the tank to hide.

 Agassiz’s Cichlid